-Terms used in this document Description/explanation of term ELSA Emotional Literacy Support Assistant- Teaching assistant who has received specialist training to support the emotional wellbeing of children Educational Health and Care (EHC) Plan Educational Health Care Plan- An EHC Plan is a legal document that states what support a child or young person with special educational needs aged 0-25 should have.
+Terms used in this document Description/explanation of term ELSA Emotional Literacy Support Assistant- Teaching assistant who has received specialist training to support the emotional wellbeing of children Educational Health and Care (EHC) Educational Health Care Plan- Plan An EHC Plan is a legal document that states what support a child or young person with special educational needs aged 0-25 should have.
 EHC Plans have replaced the Statement of Special Educational Needs.
 ELKLAN Specialist training to support children with their speech and language development Educational Psychologist Educational Psychologists are part of RBWM Psychology, Wellbeing and Schools Support Service.
 They work with school's and local community to improve children and young people's aged 0-19 years (up to 25 years with significant SEND) learning, well-being, development and achievement.
 SHINE An outreach team working with children with ASD.
-Child and Adolescent Mental Health Service (CAMHS) An NHS Service who provide support for children with mental health difficulties and their families.
+Child and Adolescent Mental Health An NHS Service who provide support for children with mental Service (CAMHS) health difficulties and their families.

-Date of last update : Autumn 2024
+Date of last update of this document: January 2021

-Date of next review: Autumn 2025
+Date of next review: January 2022